betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 Today, we would call all of this simultaneous development activity *co-design,*<sup>[9],[10],[31]</sup> and it has a lot of advantages.
-But, in the 1960s where there were no DevOps<sup>[56]</sup> best practices and collaborative tools such aa GitLab, Jenkins, Confluence, Kanban and WebEx, or even email, it presented a massive coordination and management challenge.
+But, in the 1960s where there were no DevOps<sup>[56]</sup> best practices and collaborative tools such as GitLab, Jenkins, Confluence, Kanban and WebEx, or even email, it presented a massive coordination and management challenge.

 ### Evolving requirements, versions and flight rope releases